tkarakai-gto/notes/docker_notes.md

 * `docker secret create psql_user psql_user.txt` - Adds the secret from a file
 * `echo "MyPassword" | docker secret create psql_user -` - Adds the secret from STDIN (that's what the `-` at the end is for)

 None of the above two methods are secure.
-The first one stores the secret in a file on the disk, the second one adds the secret to the basj history.
+The first one stores the secret in a file on the disk, the second one adds the secret to the bash history.
 Not good for production!

 * `docker secret inspect psql_user` - JSON metadata (does not give away the secret :) )
 * `docker service create --name psql --secret psql_user --secret psql_pass -e POSTGRES_USER_FILE=/run/secrets/psql_user -e POSTGRES_PASSWORD_FILE=/run/secrets/psql_pass postgres` - By convention the `_FILE` postfix will replace the original env variable.
 * `docker exec -it psql.1.... bash`, then `ls /run/secrets` should show the two files.
-* `docker container logs psql.1.... ` - should show the db starting up ok
+* `docker container logs psql.1.... ` - should show the db starting up ok.

 * `docker service update --secret-rm ...` - remove.
 It will redeploy the container without the secret!